meringlab/FlashWeave.jl/README.md

 ## Basic usage ##

-OTU tables can be provided in several formats: delimited formats (".csv", ".tsv"), [BIOM 1.0](http://biom-format.org/documentation/format_versions/biom-1.0.html) (".biom") or the high-performance formats [BIOM 2.0](http://biom-format.org/documentation/format_versions/biom-2.0.html) and [JLD2](https://github.com/simonster/JLD2.jl) (".jld2").
+OTU tables can be provided in several formats: delimited formats (".csv", ".tsv"), [BIOM 1.0](http://biom-format.org/documentation/format_versions/biom-1.0.html) (".biom") or the high-performance formats [BIOM 2.0](http://biom-format.org/documentation/format_versions/biom-2.0.html) and [JLD](https://github.com/JuliaIO/JLD.jl)/[JLD2](https://github.com/simonster/JLD2.jl) (".jld", ".jld2").
 Meta data should be provided as delimited format.
-IMPORTANT NOTE: For delimited and JLD2 formats, FlashWeave treats rows of the table as observations (i.e. samples) and columns as variables (i.e. OTUs or meta variables), consistent with the majority of statistical and machine-learning applications, but in contrast to several other microbiome analysis frameworks.
+IMPORTANT NOTE: For delimited and JLD/2 formats, FlashWeave treats rows of the table as observations (i.e. samples) and columns as variables (i.e. OTUs or meta variables), consistent with the majority of statistical and machine-learning applications, but in contrast to several other microbiome analysis frameworks.
 Behavior can be switched with the ```transposed=true``` flag.

 To learn an interaction network, you can do